jamesallardice/jslint-error-explanations/articles/insecure-hat.md

 ### When do I get this error?

-The "Insecure ^" error is thrown when JSLint, JSHint or ESLint encounters a regular expression containing the negation operator ^.
+The "Insecure ^" error is thrown when JSLint encounters a regular expression containing the negation operator ^.

 JSLint will only raise this warning if the `regexp` option is set to true.
-The following example runs the RegExp `/[^l]/g` on the string "Hello Bob", which matches any character that is not "l".
-We set the `g` global flag so that it examines every character of the input string.
-Any character apart from "l" is matched.
 <!---
 {
     "linter": "jslint"